-The good news is that heavy periods frequently respond well to simple nutritional support.
+The good news is that heavy and/or irregular periods frequently respond well to simple nutritional support.

 Vitamin A is known to help with excess estrogen so a simple increase in the amount of natural Vitamin A in the diet can help reduce heavy cyclical bleeding.

 It is important to note that beta carotene will not help here!
-The source must be true vitamin A best found in sufficient doses in high vitamin cod liver oil.
+The source must be true vitamin A best found in ideal doses in high vitamin cod liver oil.

-Try Cod Liver Oil for Heavy Periods Before Drugs or Surgery!
+Cod Liver Oil for Heavy Periods Before Drugs or Surgery

 Do you suffer from heavy periods and have reached the end of your rope?
 If you are considering surgery, why not try this simple remedy to see if it might work for you?